 Moebio is an initiative that brings together several different training programs of various lengths, all of which aim to promote entrepreneurship at the intersection of technology, biosciences, health and business management.
 In order to help design advanced programs that can address current challenges from a global perspective, Moebio has an advisory board with the following members: Christer Windeløv-Lidzélius (from Danish entrepreneurial school KaosPilot), John Collins (CIMIT, Boston), Dan E. Azagury (Ciel Medical, Geneva), Yossi Bahagon (Clalit Health Services, Jerusalem), Chia Hwu (Qubop, Silicon Valley), David Maltz (Novartis, Silicon Valley), Lekshmy Parameswaran (Fuelfor, Barcelona-Singapore), Menno Van Dijk (The Amsterdam School of Creative Leadership), Neo Kok-Beng (Stanford Biodesign, Singapore), Lluís Torner (ICFO, Barcelona), and Xavier Verdaguer (Imagine, Barcelona-Silicon Valley), among others.

 d·HEALTH Barcelona, the Moebio flagship program, is a groundbreaking masters program accredited by the University of Barcelona that guides multidisciplinary teams through the comprehensive process of identifying new opportunities and developing innovative technology to address major challenges facing the sector around the world.
-“Probably the best healthcare innovation accelerator in Europe” according to Health Startup Europe, the program collaborates with Hospital Clínic, Hospital Sant Joan de Déu and Institut Guttmann, and will begin its third edition in January 2016.
-The first two editions have led to several business projects and 100% of the fellows are still working in the health sector.
+“Probably the best healthcare innovation accelerator in Europe” according to Health Startup Europe, the program collaborates with Hospital Clínic, Hospital Sant Joan de Déu and Institut Guttmann, and will begin its fourth edition in January 2017.
+The first three editions have led to several business projects and 97% of the fellows are still working in the health sector.

 In 2014, the initiative also launched its MOEBIO Short Programs, training courses taken from the d·HEALTH Barcelona program that are open to all members of the BioRegion and deal with key issues in healthcare, innovation, management and entrepreneurialism.